RaresAil/aet-oauth2/README.md

 # aet-oauth2

-A OAuth2 Server Wrapper for @adr-express-ts/core
+An OAuth2 Server Wrapper for @adr-express-ts/core